managed-components/mixpanel/README.md

 > Fields are properties that can/must be sent with certain events

-### Track
+### Track event name `string`

-Track an event.
-Use custom fields to add tracked properties.
+`event` is the event name that will be sent with a Track event.
 [Learn more](https://developer.mixpanel.com/reference/track-event)

+### Identified ID `string`

+`$identified_id` is a unique user ID that will be connected to the anonymous distinct_id of the user.
+It must be provided with Identify event.
+[Learn more](https://help.mixpanel.com/hc/en-us/articles/3600410397711#user-identification)

-### Create alias
+### Alias `string`

-Creates an alias which Mixpanel will use to remap one id to another.
-[Learn more](https://developer.mixpanel.com/reference/identity-create-alias)
+`alias` which Mixpanel will use to remap one id to another.
+Multiple aliases can point to the same identifier.
+It must be provided with Create alias event.
+[Learn more](https://help.mixpanel.com/hc/en-us/articles/360041039771#user-identification)

+### Group key `string`

+`$group_key` is a unique key for a group of user profiles.
+It must be provided with Update group properties, Delete group properties or Delete group profile events.
+[Learn more](https://help.mixpanel.com/hc/en-us/articles/360025333632)

-### Identify
+### Group ID `string`

-Identify a user with a unique ID to track user activity across devices, tie a user to their events, and create a user profile.
-[Learn more](https://developer.mixpanel.com/reference/create-identity)
+`$group_id` is the ID for a group of user profiles.
+It must be provided with Update group properties, Delete group properties or Delete group profile events.
+[Learn more](https://help.mixpanel.com/hc/en-us/articles/360025333632)

-### Update user properties
+### List of properties to delete `string`

-Update a user record or its properties.
-Use custom fields to add properties.
-For Union action provide values comma separated, if it is a list.
+`unsetList` is a comma separated list of properties to delete.
+It must be provided with Delete user properties or Delete group properties events.
+[Learn more](https://developer.mixpanel.com/reference/group-set-property)

+### Ignore alias `boolean`

+`$ignore_alias` is used to ignore alias when deleting a profile.
+It must be provided with Delete user profile event.
+[Learn more](https://developer.mixpanel.com/reference/delete-profile)

+### User profile action `string`

+`user-set-action` specifies the action to be applied to a user profile.
+It must be provided with Update user properties event.
 [Learn more](https://developer.mixpanel.com/reference/profile-set)

-### Update group properties
-Update a group record or its properties.
-Use custom fields to add properties.
-For Union action provide values comma separated, if it is a list.
+### Group profile action `string`

+`group-set-action` specifies the action to be applied to a group profile.
+It must be provided with Update group properties event.
 [Learn more](https://developer.mixpanel.com/reference/group-set-property)

-### Delete user properties
-Delete a property and its value from a user profile.
-[Learn more](https://developer.mixpanel.com/reference/profile-delete-property)

-### Delete group properties
-Delete a property and its value from a group profile.
-[Learn more](https://developer.mixpanel.com/reference/group-delete-property)

-### Delete user profile
-Delete the current user profile with all of its properties.
-[Learn more](https://developer.mixpanel.com/reference/delete-profile)

-### Delete group profile
-Delete a group profile with all of its properties.
-[Learn more](https://developer.mixpanel.com/reference/delete-group)

 ## 📝 License